 Premier Assistive Technology has created a wide assortment of tools that make your computer read to you, and the best part is, the software is free to all TC3 students.
 Stop by the Baker Center and pick up the information.
 Then, download the software to your own computer.
 Have your computer read your favorite web page, E-mail, homework, or even read a book.
 There is even a program that will let you convert your documents into audio files so you can listen to them on your iPod!
 These tools are also great for proofreading and editing your homework.

-Students with appropriate accommodations can scan reading materials in the library, using Premier's Scanning software.
+Students can scan reading materials in the library, using Premier's Scanning software.
 This material can be read using Premier's software on any college machine or using Premier's software at home.

 Check out Premier's software at www.readingmadeez.com/.

 The Livescribe Smart Pen is a both a digital recorder and writing tool in an all-in-one device.
 The Smart Pen allows you to record class lectures and take handwritten notes at the same time!
 The device will also sync your recordings to your notes, so you will not have to scroll through all of your recordings to find the one you want to listen to.
 The Smart Pen is especially useful for fast-paced classes as you are able to listen to the lecture and take additional notes after the class has ended!